boragunel/demo-repo-3/README.md

 to findout which branch you are on you use the command: 'git branch' on terminal to switch between branches, you use the command: git cbheckout <name_of_branch>

+Each branch only keeps track of the changes made on its own branch. to create a new branch you use: git checkout -b <name_of_my_new_branch>